 Yes.
-Approved applicants may be eligible for twelve months of assistance, starting from March 13, 2020 – present, with possibility to pay future rent for 3 months.
+Approved applicants may be eligible for twelve months of assistance, starting from March 13, 2020, with the possibility to pay future rent for three months.
 You are encouraged to request three future months of rent coverage when you apply for past rent if you expect to be living in that unit in the future.
 You may need to provide additional information to confirm that you are still eligible for assistance and assistance depends on available resources.

 Can the Oregon Emergency Rental Assistance Program cover late fees?

 Yes.
-Reasonable late fees can be covered and should be listed on a rent statement or ledger from your landlord.
+Some late fees can be covered and should be listed on a rent statement or ledger from your landlord.

 What fees are covered?

 Assistance will cover fees that are directly tied to your housing stability and that are charged by the landlord.
 Examples include:

 - storage fees